-Quarterly web meetings provide an opportunity to learn about developments related to issues on the GLLC’s policy agenda.
-Each quarterly web meeting features a presentation on a key issue followed by a brief business session.
-These one-hour web meetings typically are scheduled on the first Fridays of March, June, September, and December at 9 am Central/10 am Eastern.
+Web meetings provide an opportunity to learn about developments related to issues on the GLLC’s policy agenda.
+Each event features a presentation on a key issue followed by a brief business session.
+These one-hour web meetings typically are scheduled on Fridays.

 All GLLC web meetings are open to anyone who wishes to attend.
 There is no charge to attend, but registration is required.